 Day 0: Welcome to Loreto in Baja!

-Upon your arrival in Loreto take a quick cab ride to your hotel and check into your room (Not included in trip cost).
-Spend your afternoon exploring the beautiful town of Loreto.
-You can tour the historic Mission located in the center of town, stroll through the local market and dine on authentic Mexican cuisine before meeting your guides in the Hacienda Suites hotel lobby for an evening orientation meeting.
+Upon your arrival in Loreto take a quick cab ride to your hotel and check into your room (Not included in the trip cost).
+Spend your afternoon exploring the beautiful town.
+In Loreto, you can tour the historic Mission located in the center of town, stroll through the local market and dine on authentic Mexican cuisine.
+An evening orientation will be held in Loreto at the Oasis Hotel lobby

 Accommodations: Not Included